Death Dictionary

 Colick severe stomach pain due to issue with bowels

-Distracted coded language for suicide/accidental death due to mental illness
+Distracted language used to excuse suicide or accidental death due to mental illness

-Dropsie swelling of tissue due to accumulation of excess water, sign of organ failure
+Dropsie swelling of tissue due to accumulation of excess water, a sign of organ failure

 Falling-sickness epileptic seizures